Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 If you email us directly at support@neonsummit.co, we receive the information you include in that email.

-Vital Report Pro is sold through Apple’s In-App Purchase system.
+Vital Report Pro is sold through Apple’s In-App Purchase system and managed in the App with RevenueCat.
 When you buy a subscription or a lifetime unlock:

 - Apple processes your payment.
 We do not receive your payment card, full name, billing address, or Apple ID.

-- The App receives a signed receipt from Apple that tells it which product you own and whether it is still active.
+- The App and RevenueCat receive App Store receipt and subscription lifecycle information that tells the App which product you own and whether it is still active.

-- Apple provides us, in aggregate and anonymous form through App Store Connect, standard commercial information such as total unit sales, refunds, and territories.
+- Apple provides aggregate commercial information through App Store Connect, such as total unit sales, refunds, and territories.
 This is Apple’s data, governed by Apple’s policies.

 User-initiated exports and integrations

 The App includes features that let you move your data off-device to destinations you choose.
-In every case, the transfer happens because you tap a button or configure a scheduled automation; the App never initiates such transfers on its own.
+A transfer happens because you tap a share, print, save, or export control, or because a previously configured scheduled automation runs.

 - Files / iCloud Drive / AirDrop / Share Sheet / Email.
 The App hands a file you generated to iOS, which delivers it to the destination you pick.
 We do not see the contents.

 - Widget data.
 Summaries used by the Home Screen and Lock Screen widgets are written to an on-device App Group container shared between the App and its widgets.
-This data never leaves the device.
+The App does not transmit this widget data to Neon Summit or analytics providers.

 - Scheduled automations.
 If you configure a recurring export, it runs on your device via iOS background task scheduling and delivers to the destination you previously configured, using the same mechanisms above.

-In all cases, you are the one choosing the destination, and your data leaves the device only along the path you selected.
+In all cases, you are the one choosing the destination, and your data leaves the device only along the path you selected or previously configured.
+Copies already shared, printed, or saved are controlled by the receiving destination and are not deleted when you remove the App.

 How we use information